cksystemsgroup/scal/README.md

 debugging symbols.

 The format for the resulting binaries is `<benchmark>-<datastructure>`.
-Each binary supports the `--help` paramter to show a list of supported configuration flags.
+Each binary supports the `--help` parameter to show a list of supported configuration flags.

 Examples